PRINCETOWN RECREATION RESERVE

 Public BBQ

-Discover a hidden gem on the Great Ocean Road at Princetown Recreation Reserve.
-With its spacious campgrounds and affordable rates, this place offers a unique experience.
-Watch kangaroos roam freely day and night, while blue wrens enchant you with their beauty.
-The friendly hosts go above and beyond, providing great assistance to visitors.
-Enjoy powered sites and clean facilities, including hot showers and flushing toilets.
-Its prime location near the Twelve Apostles and easy access to the Great Ocean Road make it an ideal base for exploration.
-Don't miss out on this picturesque retreat with abundant wildlife and a laid-back atmosphere.
+Princetown Recreation Reserve sits right on the Great Ocean Road with spacious campgrounds at affordable rates.
+Kangaroos roam freely day and night, and blue wrens are common.
+The hosts are friendly and provide great assistance to visitors.
+You'll find powered sites with clean facilities, including hot showers and flushing toilets.
+The location near the Twelve Apostles with easy access to the Great Ocean Road makes it an ideal base for exploration.
+The wildlife is abundant and the atmosphere is laid-back.

 Address